1111 Financial auditors and accountants

 - Licensing by the provincial or territorial governing body is usually required for accountants and auditors practising public accounting.

-- There is limited mobility among the three professional accounting designations of chartered accountant (CA), certified general accountant (CGA) and certified management accountant (CMA).
+- There is limited mobility among the three professional accounting designations: chartered professional accountant, chartered accountant (CPA, CA), chartered professional accountant, certified general accountant (CPA, CGA), and chartered professional accountant, certified management accountant (CPA, CMA).

 - Progression to auditing or accounting management positions is possible with experience.